 You will always want to have two ads running at a time.
-Before making any tweaks wait for about two days to get some reliable data on how the ad is performing.
-The Ad that is doing better make your Constant by leaving it alone.
+Before making any tweaks, wait for two days to get some reliable data on how the ad is performing.
+The ad that is doing better make your constant by leaving it alone.

 A noobie mistake is to make a change to your ad and then push publish where your ad is temporarily stopped because it is in the review process.

-You want as much uptime as possible so to avoid this pitfall always duplicate and alter the new version of your ad.
-Once you are happy with your tweaks then publish the new ad, and it will be in review.
-Once it is live, then turn off your old ad.
+You want as much uptime as possible, so to avoid this pitfall, always duplicate and alter the new version of your ad.
+Once you are happy with your tweaks, publish the new ad, and it will be in review.
+Once it is live, turn off your old ad.

 We do not recommend that you use the inbuilt A/B testing but rather follow our above process of duplicating ads.

 When you are spending $1 to get $5, your reservations for ad spend will significantly diminish.
-We have had several partners say to us “max out my credit card”, as in throw as much money into it because it is paying for itself.
+We’ve had several partners say to us “max out my credit card”- throw money at it because it’s paying for itself!

-Pre-launch ads work better and should be your focus as you intend to fund on the first day of your Kickstarter launch.
+Pre-launch ads work better and should be your focus as the goal is to fund on the first day of your Kickstarter launch.

-If you have any more questions, let us know in the comments, and please tell us of your success if you reach any through these tips!
+If you have any more questions, let us know in the comments, and share any success you have with these tips!

 Crowdfunding Nerds Articles